A Unique Light, Sound & Cognitive Therapy For Alzheimer’s Disease And Dementia

 The Science Behind the Project

 The most recent research about light therapy for Alzheimer’s disease appeared in the journal Cell in 2019, entitled “Multi-sensory Gamma Stimulation Ameliorates Alzheimer’s-Associated Pathology and Improves Cognition.”
-Researchers from MIT found that when mice engineered to exhibit Alzheimer’s-like qualities were exposed to flickering lights and 40Hz sounds for one hour a day, their brain functions improved and toxic levels of Alzheimer’s-related proteins diminished.
+Researchers found that when mice engineered to exhibit Alzheimer’s-like qualities were exposed to flickering lights and 40Hz sounds for one hour a day, their brain functions improved and toxic levels of Alzheimer’s-related proteins diminished.
 In addition, the 40Hz sound appeared to improve cognitive and memory skills.

 Light and sound delivered at a certain frequency —40 flashes or clicks per second — appear to restart the natural 40Hz gamma rhythm of the brain, which is disrupted in patients with Alzheimer’s.
 This gamma rhythm is essential for local neuronal communication and is associated with concentration and cognitive activity.
 Neurons in the cortex usually work in groups and are a bit analogous to a musical orchestra.
 When music instruments synchronize we hear a pleasant melody, but when they desynchronize we hear a cacophony of sounds a little like the tuning up of an orchestra.
 Similarly, when there is no normal brain rhythm, neurons fire out of sync and cannot generate coherent group decisions.